iwsjanine/github-slideshow/2019-09-27-Injury-Information.md

 This is a required field.

-5. In the **Describe Prior Injuries** text box, describe any injuries that predate the injuries incurred in the loss event.
+5. In the **Describe Prior Injuries** box, describe any injuries that predate the injuries incurred in the loss event.

-6. In the **Describe any current medical conditions** text box, list and explain current medical conditions for the individual.
+6. In the **Describe any current medical conditions** box, list and explain current medical conditions for the individual.

-7. In the **Medicare Eligible** section, select an answer:
+7. In the **Medicare Eligible ?** section, select an answer:

     * Yes